valoeaera/School/HTB/HTB-Dab.md

 ![pdf-libsec](../HTB-pics/dab/45-pdf-seclogin.png)

-Since `ldconfig` has the SUID bit set, I can check the configuration files.
+With `ldconfig` , I can check the configuration files.
 In the configuration directory, there is an unusual `test.conf`.

 ![conf](../HTB-pics/dab/46-ldd-2.png)

 It specifies that `ldconfig` looks for libraries in `/tmp` before looking in other directories.
-I have write access to `/tmp`, so I wrote this simple C code in that directory names `libseclogin.c`.
+I have write access to `/tmp`, so I wrote this simple C code in that directory named `libseclogin.c`.
+All this code does is set my "effective user id" to `root`, which means that, for all intents and purposes, I am `root`.

 ![c-code](../HTB-pics/dab/47-malicious-suid.png)

-Then, I compiled the program locally with `gcc` and moved the compiled program to `/tmp`..
+Then, I compiled the program locally with `gcc` and moved the compiled program to `/tmp`.
 Then, I executed `ldconfig` so that `myexec` uses my malicious program instead of the `libseclogin` binary.

 ![compile](../HTB-pics/dab/48-compile.png)